-Increasing the humidity (moisture) in your home helps eliminate the dry air that can irritate and inflame the airways in your nose and throat.
+A home humidifier can increase the humidity (moisture) in your home.
+This helps eliminate the dry air that can irritate and inflame the airways in your nose and throat.

-Follow the instructions that came with your unit so that you will know how to use your unit the right way.
-Clean and store the unit according to the instructions.
+Follow the instructions that came with your humidifier so that you will know how to use it the right way.
+Clean and store it according to the instructions.

 The following are some general tips:

 - Always use a cool-mist humidifier (vaporizer), especially for children.
 Warm mist humidifiers can cause burns if a person gets too close.

 - Place the humidifier several feet (approximately 2 meters) away from the bed.

 - Do not run a humidifier for a long time.
 Set the unit to 30% to 50% humidity.
 If room surfaces are constantly damp or wet to the touch, mold and mildew can grow.
 This can cause breathing problems in some people.

 - Humidifiers must be drained and cleaned daily, because bacteria can grow in standing water.